 1. Flowering Dogwood

-Considered one of the most beautiful ornamental trees, the Flowering Dogwood is a great addition to your house.
+Considered one of the most beautiful ornamental trees, the Flowering Dogwood is an excellent addition to your house.
 With its stunning white or pink flowers in spring and red leaves in fall, it’s perfect for homeowners who want a tree that provides beauty throughout the year.

-It grows moderately and reaches a height between 20 to 30 feet – ideal for residential landscapes.
-Its non-invasive root system makes it safe to plant closer to buildings without risk of foundation damage.
+It grows moderately and reaches 20 to 30 feet high, making it ideal for residential landscapes.
+Its noninvasive root system makes it safe to plant closer to buildings without damaging the foundation.

 Plus, it thrives well in various soil types with adequate sunlight while offering shade during hot summer.
-Not only does this tree enhance aesthetic appeal, but it also increases property value due to its attractive features.
+Due to its attractive features, this tree enhances aesthetic appeal and increases property value.

 Features & Benefits

 The Flowering Dogwood tree adds beauty all year round.
 It blooms in the spring and has bright leaves in the fall.
 In winter, it grows berries.
-This tree grows fast, so you can see results quickly.
+This tree grows fast so that you can see results quickly.

 You don’t need to work hard to keep this tree looking good.
 Birds and wildlife love dogwoods, too.
-They are small trees that won’t harm your house if they grow near it.
+These small trees won’t harm your house if they grow near it.

 2. Paper Birch